July 2019 Meeting

 The Area Council will hold its next regular monthly meeting on Monday, July 1, 2019, from 7:00 PM to 9:30 PM at the KCFD #43 (now part of the Puget Sound Regional Fire Authority) Maple Valley Fire & Life Safety Station #81 public conference room (22225 SE 231st Street, Maple Valley, WA 98038 — SE corner of intersection of SE 231st St & SR-169 (Renton-Maple Valley-Black Diamond Road SE)).
 Click on this link to view the map for MVFLS Station #81.

-No special topics or guest speakers are scheduled for this meeting.
+DLS Director John Taylor will attend our meeting and discuss with us local area planning and the immediate need for the County to address certain pressing local issues.
 The Council will discuss general business matters, possible Committee assignments, review the preliminary results of our 2019 GMVUAC Survey, discuss the pool of candidates for Council membership, and review amendments to our Bylaws.
 A tentative schedule for future meetings is presented below — and is subject to change.

 The GMVUAC will hear from citizens in attendance and conduct business regarding and relating to current and future issues of concern to area residents.
 Keep watch on this space for any special guest speakers and/or new issues to be presented and discussed at this meeting.
 All members of the public are invited to attend.
 During the Public Comment period at the start of each meeting, members of the public can address the Area Council on any local issue.

 You are invited to visit our various Committee webpages and read about other topics of interest to you via the dropdown menus along the top of our Home webpage, in the Current Issues box, and in the important notices and information posted directly on our Home webpage.
-Get to know the Council by reading a short biography of each current Council member: GMVUAC Member Bios_01 11 2019
+Get to know the Council by reading a short biography of each current Council member, as well as the current Officers and Committee assignments: GMVUAC Member Bios_06 17 2019 Off-FC-Comm Matrix 06 10 2019.

 Other Information of Interest